-- Even better, after asking for a variety of drinks to be mixed, he asks for the second row.
+- Death tries drinking.
+It's an experiment.
+After asking for a variety of drinks to be mixed, he asks for the second row.
 The bartender asks which one.
 He says the whole second row.

 - Mort innocently imbibes a pint of scumble, to the horror of all the onlookers in the tavern.
-To him it's just a slightly musty-flavoured apple drink, to anyone else it's a near-lethal dose and is expected to at least scramble his brains in a matter of seconds.
+To him it's just a slightly musty-flavoured apple drink but to anyone else it's a near-lethal dose and is expected to at least scramble his brains for a month.

 - Death goes fly fishing.
 As he's fishing, another fisherman is distracted by his display and falls in, so Death pulls him out.
 The man asks why he saved him, then spends the rest of his recovery puzzling over the answer:

 Man: What the hell did he mean "for later"?

 - Heck, just Death's version of fly fishing, for that matter.
 Rather than using the fly as a lure, he makes one which chases down and attacks the fish.
-Which are terrified.
+Which are terrified as they are dragged in backwards.

 - Mort asks Death why he wants him to shovel out the barn.
 Death turns the question back on him, and he goes through a few ideas, maybe it's for working the scythe-muscles, maybe it's for perseverance...

 "But I think you were probably just tired of being up to your knees in horse shit."

 - And it turns out he's absolutely right.